A New Formula for the Determinant and Bounds on Its Tensor and Waring Ranks: Geometric Interpretation and Proof

 \begin{proposition} Let $A$ be an $n \times n$ matrix satisfying conditions (a)--(c) and let $1 \leq i \leq n$.
 Then two vertices $\mathbf{v}$ and $\mathbf{w}$ of $F_A$ are connected by an edge parallel to the standard basis vector $\mathbf{e_i}$ if and only if the corresponding (in the sense of Proposition~\ref{prop:FA_vertices}) elements of $\OPP(n)$ are swapped by the involution $f_i$. \end{proposition}

-\begin{proof} Combinatorially, the polytope $F_A$ does not depend on the choice of matrix $A$ (besides the fact that $A$ satisfies conditions (a)--(c)), so suppose without loss of generality that the entries are algebraically independent over $\mathbb{Q}$.
+\begin{proof} Combinatorially, the polytope $F_A$ does not depend on the choice of matrix $A$ (besides the fact that $A$ satisfies conditions (a)--(c)), so suppose without loss of generality that the entries are linearly independent over $\mathbb{Q}$.

 Then we have that $v_k = w_k$ if and only if $\sum_{j : k \preccurlyeq j} a_{k,j} = \sum_{j : k \preccurlyeq' j} a_{k,j}$ if and only if

 Consequently, two vertices lie on a line parallel to the basis vector $\mathbf{e_i}$ if and only if Equation~\eqref{eq:ordering_eq} is true for all $k \neq i$.